 Programming and data analysis using MatLab and other software tools as appropriate.
 Introduction to practical work using MatLab.
 Students not familiar with Matlab programming will be provided with appropriate introductory material before this lecture.

-Assessed Workshops to support the MatLab coursework, and to introduce students to practical and leading-edge applications of image analysis, with examples of relevance across the spectrum of programme topics.
+Assessed Workshops to support coursework as well as to introduce students to practical and leading-edge applications of image analysis in security applications.

 |CO876 - Computer Security||15||7.5|